UGM-89 Perseus: Design overview

-Because of its large size, the UGM-89 Perseus missile could not be launched from the Navy's standard 21 in submarine torpedo tubes, but would be carried in a vertical launch system (VLS) housed within the proposed cruise missile submarine's hull.
+Because of its large size, the UGM-89 Perseus missile could not be launched from the Navy's standard 21 in submarine torpedo tubes, but would be carried in a vertical launching system (VLS) housed within the proposed cruise missile submarine's hull.
 Twenty VLS tubes would be located in a separate compartment situated between the submarine's operations and reactor compartments.
 The individual launcher tube would be 30 × 300 in in dimension.
 The missile warhead payload would be a new 21-inch (533 mm) diameter homing torpedo to be developed concurrently with the UGM-89 Perseus missile.

-By 1971, the STAM project had evolved into a long-range advanced cruise missile (ACM) program capable of undertaking a variety of combat missions, including strategic nuclear strike (see table below).
+By 1971, the STAM project had evolved into a long-range Advanced Cruise Missile (ACM) program capable of undertaking a variety of combat missions, including strategic nuclear strike (see table below).
 The proposed ACM versions of the UGM-89 Perseus STAM would use a slightly enlarged launch tube (40 × 400 in, and 1979 would have been the date for its initial operational capability (IOC).

 Cancellation

-The UGM-89 Perseus missile system was cancelled in 1973, and its proposed nuclear-powered cruise missile submarine platform was officially cancelled in 1974, with the Navy deciding to build the less expensive Los Angeles-class nuclear-powered attack submarines, which would subsequently carry both the Harpoon and Tomahawk cruise missiles.
+The UGM-89 Perseus missile system was cancelled in 1973, and its proposed nuclear-powered cruise missile submarine platform was officially cancelled in 1974, with the Navy deciding to build the less expensive Los Angeles-class nuclear-powered attack submarines, which would subsequently carry both the Harpoon anti-ship missile and Tomahawk cruise missiles.
 The ASW component of the UGM-89 Perseus would later serve as the baseline for the proposed Sea Lance stand-off ASW missile system, which would also be cancelled.